-Suicide is among the leading causes of death for Americans under the age of 35.
-What many do not realize is that the vast majority of suicides can be prevented by physicians and nurses through proper evaluation and timely interventions for high-risk patients.
+A failure to prevent suicide attorney seeks to hold negligent healthcare workers responsible.
+The majority of suicides can be prevented by physicians and nurses through proper evaluation and timely interventions for high-risk patients.

 “Yes, family members of a person who committed suicide may be able to file a medical malpractice lawsuit against the hospital or individual medical professional who had treated the deceased prior to the suicide,” says a Philadelphia failure to prevent suicide attorney from The Weitz Firm, LLC.

 “Physicians, nurses, and other members of hospital staff should be able to recognize symptoms of suicidal behavior in the course of the suicide risk assessment,” explains our experienced failure to prevent suicide attorney in Philadelphia.